Why choose Mexico?

 - Near other foreigners

-- Other (please specify in the 'Reasons for preferences' section of your aplication)
+- Other (please specify in the 'reasons for preferences' section of your application).

-It is not always possible to place applicants in their chosen locations, so you should be prepared to accept a post wherever it is located.
+It is not always possible to place applicants in their chosen environments, so you should be prepared to accept a post wherever it is located.

 How much will I be paid?

-The monthly allowance has been around 8,000 Mexican Pesos, and we expect this to be similar for 2018-19.
+The monthly allowance has usually been around MXN $8,000 and we expect this to be similar for 2019-20.

 Areas such as Mexico City, Cancun, La Paz, Bacalar and Cozumel have a slightly higher cost of living, and assistants in these areas may find they will need to supplement this monthly allowance to maintain a comfortable standard of living.

-April: You will find out whether they have passed the assessment stage by mid-April.
+- April: applicants find out whether they have passed the assessment stage.

 Will there be an induction course?